Benjamin Pollack's Siemens Competition in Math, Science & Technology Blog

 In a reception later that day, regional winners are announced.
 One team and one individual move on to the national competition.
 Note: Teams compete with teams and individuals compete with individuals.

-This year, the National competition was held at New York University (NYU) (Please see below for my experience at the National Competition).
+This year, the National competition was held at New York University (NYU) (Please see my bio for my experience at the National Competition).
 At the national competition, you are expected to deliver a 10-minute presentation, followed by a private 10-minute question-and-answer session with the judges.

 My Experience at the Siemens Competition